konstantinfarrell/konstantinfarrell.github.io/about.md

 ## My name is Konstantin.
 I make things go.

-I'm a Python programmer with a lot of web experience.
-I've done front end work in javascript and html/css as well as back end work using frameworks like Django, Flask and Tornado as well as good ol' php and mysql.
+I'm a cloud engineer with lots of experience in high-performance, scaleable, security-driven backend web API development.

+I'm language agnostic but love working with Python, Rust, or Golang.

-Currently I work with an amazing team at [Cylance](http://cylance.com) writing some sweet code while making lame jokes.
+Currently I work with an amazing team at [Cylance](http://cylance.com) giving life to our flagship product: CylancePROTECT.

 My hobbies include writing code, creating music or art, tinkering with electronics, building and inventing.